 49. Another big pet peeve are cyclists that ride on the pavement, or who jump traffic lights when I have right of way across the road.
 I can never see them coming, and I’m incredibly fortunate I’ve not been hit by one yet.
 It’s bound to happen one day.

 50. I am very grateful to the followers I’ve already been getting on this blog and on Twitter.
-It’s particularly significant to have had follows and likes from people whose blogs and Youtube channels inspired me to start my own, a long list of which can be found on my Bloggers page.
+It’s particularly significant to have had follows and likes from people whose blogs and Youtube channels inspired me to start my own.
 But I’m just as thankful to all the other people who enjoy this as well.
 I’m just doing this blog for fun, to give my own perspective on what being visually impaired is like and to list things I’m into, so I’m happy with the attention it’s been getting.
 Thank you! 🙂